-The proposed Tohoku Medical Megabank Project was envisioned for two reasons: 1) to restore community medical services in the areas heavily damaged by the earthquake and tsunami disaster; and 2) to establish a brand-new medical system to meet the global trend towards large-scale medical information technology.
+The proposed Tohoku Medical Megabank Project was envisioned for two reasons: 1) to reconstruct community medical services in the areas heavily damaged by the earthquake and tsunami disaster; and 2) to establish a brand-new medical system to meet the global trend towards large-scale medical information technology.

-Tohoku Medical Megabank Project planned the Tohoku Medical Megabank Project Birth and Three-Generation Cohort Study and the Tohoku Medical Megabank Project Community-Based Cohort Study targeting mostly the earthquake-affected areas.
+The project involves two main cohort studies: The TMM BirThree Cohort Study and The TMM CommCohort Study, where both targets mostly the earthquake-affected areas.
 The output of the project, in the form of a biobank, will be an essential foundation for future medical studies.
-Until recently, little has been known about 1) the differences between those who come down with and do not come down with the same illness while leading the same lifestyle, and 2) the differences between individuals who are either responsive or non-responsive to various forms of therapy.
-This limited knowledge in genomic epidemiology has led to increased awareness of the need to be able to diagnose individuals predisposed to certain diseases.
+Until recently, little has been known about 1) the differences between those who lead the same lifestyle but one acquires an illness whilst the other does not, and 2) the differences between individuals who are either responsive or non-responsive to various forms of therapy.
+This limited understanding in this area of genomic epidemiology has led to increased awareness of the necessity to be able to diagnose individuals predisposed to certain diseases.

 Ever since the human genome has been decoded, it has gradually become apparent that the slightest differences in the genome sequence of individuals generate differences in "predisposition".
 From all across the globe, medical projects making use of massive libraries of collected data have already been launched to decipher the relationships between genomic information and the environment, susceptibility to illness, and therapeutic efficacy.
 Making sense of this massive pool of information is predicted to pave the way for the next generation of medicine to contribute to public health services and to drive industries.
 In Japan, moving forward, it has also been pointed out that more comprehensive and larger-scale projects need to be conducted based on the outcomes of the preceding projects.